smucclaw/documentation/docs/returning-examples-prop-logic.rst

 We use indentation to disambiguate the sentence.
 An indentation is when the cells next to and below a keyword are blank.

+.. _eg_rodents_vermin:

 *********************
 Home Insurance Clause
 *********************

-`See the L4 code for this 'Home Insurance' example, labelled as 'Rodents and Vermin' <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=1206725099>`_
+`See the L4 code for this 'Home Insurance' example, labelled as 'Rodents and Vermin' <https://docs.google.com/spreadsheets/d/1WyzDqaVTcicDa2K_mzS_SGtLZL4SnzzfYHUDdtBDxUA/edit#gid=1663223809>`_

 This example focus on a single decision rule drawn from a home insurance policy and its transformations to more easily understood forms.